MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker-Settings.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# AppLocker Settings
+# applocker Settings

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic for the IT professional lists the settings used by AppLocker.
+This topic for the IT professional lists the settings used by applocker.

-The following table describes the settings and values used by AppLocker.
+The following table describes the settings and values used by applocker.

 |Setting|Value|
 |------|-----|